tbreuss/mithril-by-examples/examples/components.md

 layout: layouts/example.html
 ---

+This is an example of a very simple Mithril.js component, which is just an object with a view function.
+To activate the component, we have to use `m.mount`.
-This example was taken from the official website at <https://mithril.js.org/index.html#components>.
+The example was taken from the official website at <https://mithril.js.org/index.html#components>.

 ## HTML